-- 4.1 The powers of the Trust are set out in the 2006 Act. - 4.2 All the powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 4.3 Any of these powers may be delegated to a committee of Directors or to an executive Director. - 4.4 The affairs of the Trust are to be conducted by the Board of
+- 4.1 The powers of the Trust are set out in the 2006 Act. - 4.2 All the powers of the Trust shall be exercised by the Board of Directors on behalf of the Trust. - 4.3 Any of these powers may be delegated to a committee of Directors or to an executive Director. - 4.4 The Trust may enter into arrangements for the carrying out, on such terms as the trust considers appropriate, of any of its functions jointly with any other person.